 Patients with rash and fever may have measles or other communicable diseases that can be transmitted to other patients.
 It is prudent to isolate such patients until measles or other diseases such as varicella have been ruled out (see isolation instructions on page 3).
-If measles is suspected, alert your local health department as soon as possible.
+If measles is suspected, alert the CDU as soon as possible.
 The risk of measles transmission to others can be reduced if control measures are implemented immediately.
-Contact information for all local health departments in California can be accessed at: http://www.cdph.ca.gov/services/Pages/LocalServices.aspx